vjvardhan/finzly-api-developerportal/developer-portal/wired.md

 ### **Processing times**

 The [**Fedwire Funds Service**](https://www.federalreserve.gov/paymentsystems/fedfunds_about.htm) business day begins at 9:00 A.M.
 (EST) on the calendar day and ends at 7:00 P.M.
 (EST), Monday through Friday, excluding designated holidays.
-However, wire payments can be scheduled anytime and it will be processed on the scheduled date.
+However, wire payments can be scheduled anytime, and it will be processed on the scheduled date.